How are councillors elected?

 Parish Councils have a limited number of duties, but they do, however, have wide powers, should they decide to use them and they may, with agreement of the district or county council, exercise certain functions normally carried out by those councils.

 By their very nature, parish councils aim to maintain a close relationship with the local community.
-South Hinksey Parish Council encourage the public to put forward issues for the agenda, and to attend council meetings as observers or to participate in the open forum at the start of meetings.
+South Hinksey Parish Council encourages the public to put forward issues for the agenda, and to attend council meetings as observers or to participate in the open forum at the start of meetings.